Coolythecoder/OSex-To-OStim-Standalone/README.md

-# You will need OStim Standalone, OSex Animations, the latest build of Python and Pandora to run this.
+You will need OStim Standalone, OSex Animations, the latest build of Python (optional now) and Pandora to run this.